 As the complex nature of scoliosis necessitates the full customization of effective treatment plans, muscle imbalances and weak stomach muscles can be improved with exercise, and even after treatment is completed, as an incurable progressive condition, scoliosis treatment is more about managing an ongoing condition than reaching a fixed cure, and exercises are an important part of maintaining a scoliosis-friendly lifestyle.

-An unnatural spinal curvature of the spine should be taken seriously, particularly in children because as growth is the condition’s progressive trigger, young patients are at risk for continued progression, and the more severe a condition gets, the more complex it is to treat, and the more difficult it is to reverse its effects.
+An unnatural spinal curvature of the spine should be taken seriously, particularly in children because as growth is the condition’s progressive trigger, young patients are at risk for continued progression and poor posture, and the more severe a condition gets, the more complex it is to treat, and the more difficult it is to reverse its effects.

 If scoliosis is severe and/or is left untreated in children, increasing postural changes are common, and increasing condition effects can cause complications such as disruptions to lung function, respiratory issues, digestive issues, migraines, and more.